Skip to main content

 James Slabaugh and seaplane

-UNO Aviation Alumnus James Slabaugh Leads with Safety and Professionalism at Kiewit
+UNO Aviation Alum James Slabaugh Leads with Safety and Professionalism at Kiewit

-From UNO Aviation to corporate aviation, James Slabaugh now flies for Kiewit Corporation while leading the department’s safety programs.
+From the UNO Aviation Instituted to corporate aviation, James Slabaugh now flies for Kiewit Corporation while leading the department’s safety programs.

 Victor Huang